 Due to differences in reporting systems used by institutions in these countries and other factors, students must keep in mind that:

 - graduating seniors should be prepared to delay their graduation if necessary;

 - students returning to their campuses after CSU IP participation should approach the appropriate office at their home campus to ask about course registration processes and request special consideration.

-To students who have not received their grades by the end of November: You may contact us at IPacademics@calstate.edu.
+To students who have waited for long than four months after their programs have ended: You may contact us at IPacademics@calstate.edu.
 In the subject area of the email, write the following: AR- your name- your host country (example: AR-Jane Doe-UK).
-Please include your phone number in your email in case we would like to contact you.
+Please include your phone number in your email in case we would like to contact you by phone.

 Checking for Accuracy of Academic Reports

-- before you graduate with the degree that you were pursuing while studying abroad on CSU IP, and
+- before you graduate with the degree that you were pursuing while participating in CSU IP, and

 - no later than 12 months from the official end date of your last term abroad, whichever date comes first.